KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 - Records are not allowed to modify the speedrun's architecture or data pipeline.
 In particular the batch size should stay the same as in the speedrun.
 - Submissions can use any optimizer.
 They will be considered a new record if they attain a faster steps-to-target than the previous best for their respective optimizer.

-## Table of current records for each optimizer
+## Best currently known hyperparameters for each optimizer

 | Optimizer | Steps to 2.92 | Hparam summary | Log | Contributors |
 | - | - | - | - | - |